runpod/docs/docs/tutorials/pods/connect-to-vscode.md

    ssh root@123.456.789.80 -p 12345 -i ~/.ssh/id_ed12345
    ```

-Next, you will Set up the connection in VSCode.
+Next, you will set up the connection in VSCode.

 ## Configuring VSCode for remote development